Skip to content

 “Why?”

 “Tomorrow is an American holiday,” she said.
-“I just double checked with Dan Friedman, and all of our Embassies are on high alert.
+“I just double checked with Dan Friedman, and all of our embassies are on high alert.
 The vandalism thing?”

 “Oh.
 Right.
 Thanks for updating me.
 But it doesn’t seem that serious.”

 Sharon frowned.
-“It isn’t, except that it’s been escalating.
-We even had a few hits on Columbus Day, and that’s hardly celebrated anymore.”
+“It isn’t, except that it’s been escalating.”

 “You shouldn’t.
 That’s Dan’s and my job.”